OMerkel/Sliding-Tiles-Puzzle/README.md

 <h3>The Name of the Game</h3>
 <p>A patent nowadays shall protect a specific technical solution.
 The rules
   itself cannot be covered by such a patent in modern law.
-The rules text might only be covered by copyrights of the exact rules text.
+The rules text might only be covered by copyrights regulating the authorship of the exact rules text.
 Such that possibly the only type of infringement could be in misusing any registered trademark.
 Which is unlikely for any traditional name of the puzzle.</p>
 <p>Typical names depending on language and region are</p>
 <ul>
   <li>Fifteen Puzzle, Sliding Puzzle, Sliding Tiles Puzzle (us, uk, en),</li>